scriptPilot/google-tasks-to-skedpal/README.md

 ### Usage

-Now you can add new tasks in Google and have them available in SkedPal within a minute.
+Now you can add tasks in Google and have them available in SkedPal within a minute.
 In SkedPal you can manage and schedule them properly.
-Before completing the task in SkedPal, follow the `Sent by Google Tasks` link the task description to complete the task in Google first.
+Before completing a task in SkedPal, follow the `Sent by Google Tasks` link the notes field to complete the task in Google first.

 ## Developers